 Social Behaviour and Communication

-The course covers the main topics in social behaviour and communication for animals, illustrated both by textbook examples and recent findings in the field; Levels of socialisation; Motivation, emotions and mood; Game theory and evolutionarily stable strategies; Communication networks and neighbourhood dynamics; Social cognition; Social aspects of animal welfare; Social and territorial behaviour; Signalling, reception and interpretation of communicative behaviour under constraints; Signals, information and meaning; Mating systems.
+The course covers the main topics in animal social behaviour and communication, illustrated both by textbook examples and recent findings in the field: Levels of socialisation; Motivation and emotions; Communication networks; Signalling, reception and interpretation of communicative behavior under constraints; Signals, information and meaning; Social cognition; Social aspects of animal welfare; Social and territorial behaviour; Tool use; Mating systems; Human-animal interactions (including anthropogenic impacts on wildlife).

 MSc Programme in Biology